WebOrigami/docs/src/content/framework/tutorial.md

 teamByName = mapKeys(teamData.yaml, =name)
 ```

+From a functional standpoint, you've achieved your goal.
+The site is now complete.

+## Optional: Comments

-Each of the lines defining the virtual `public` folder and its subfolders creates some important area of the site.
+Each of the lines in `site.graph` defines some important area of the site.
 In a real project, it can be worth adding comments to remind you what each line does, like:

 <clipboard-copy>